 For IV infusion: Humalog U 100 may be diluted in NS to concentrations of 0.1 to 1 units/mL.

-SubQ administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
-Insulin lispro should be administered within 15 minutes before or immediately after a meal.
+SubQ administration: Insulin lispro should be administered within 15 minutes before or immediately after a meal.
 Cold injections should be avoided.
 SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
 Do not mix insulin lispro U 200 with any other insulin.
-May mix insulin lispro U 100 (eg, 100 units/mL) only with insulin NPH (do not mix with other types of insulin); insulin lispro should be drawn into syringe first; perform injection immediately.
+May mix insulin lispro U 100 (eg, 100 units/mL) from a vial only with insulin NPH (do not mix with other types of insulin); insulin lispro should be drawn into syringe first; perform injection immediately.
 Do not dilute or mix other insulins with insulin lispro contained in a cartridge or prefilled pen.
 Do not perform dose conversion when using Humalog KwikPen devices; the dose window shows the number of units to be delivered and no conversion is needed.
 Do not transfer insulin lispro U 200 KwikPen to a syringe for administration.

 Note: Also refer to institution-specific protocols where appropriate.